-I have been a volunteer at Winnipeg Animal Services (W.A.S.) for over two years.
+I have been a volunteer at Winnipeg Animal Services (W.A.S.) since 2010.
 I love it there.
 I love the people, the staff… but mostly the dogs.

 The majority of the WAS dogs enter through the back door as strays… alone, often unwanted.
 If no owner comes forward after 5 – 10 days, the dogs are vet checked and many then enter the adoption program.
 It is on their vet check day that we first meet.

 Being in a noisy, kenneled environment is a strange and scary time for these dogs.
 They have no idea of who I am or what I want.
 Each dogs reaction is individual.
 As I open their kennel door to enter, the majority are simply happy to have contact and come easily towards me, with happy grins and wagging tails.
 For those that are unsure… we go slow and take our time.